Gift Motupa

-Gift Motupa (born 23 September 1994) is a South African professional soccer player who plays as a midfielder for South African Premier Division side Mamelodi Sundowns.
+Gift Motupa (born 23 September 1994) is a South African soccer player who plays as a midfielder for South African Premier Division side Magesi.

 Club career

 Motupa started his career at Baroka before joining Orlando Pirates in 2015.
 He spent the 2017–18 season on loan at Baroka.

 He was sold to Chippa United in May 2018, but was sold to Bidvest Wits in July 2018 without playing a single match for Chippa United.

 He joined Mamelodi Sundowns on a five-year contract in September 2020.